FAQ

 An ArcGIS organizational account allows you to see the organization's customized view of the website, and gives you access to the organization's authoritative data and other geospatial content that you can use to create maps, scenes, apps, and other geospatial content.
 You can also share and collaborate with other members of your organization, participate in groups, and save your work.

-With an organizational account, you have access to your organization, ArcGIS apps, and ArcGIS Developer.
+With an organizational account, you have access to your organization and ArcGIS apps.

 Depending on how you were invited or added to the organization and your organization's security settings, you can sign in to an ArcGIS organizational account using an ArcGIS login, a SAML login, an OpenID Connect login, or a social login (such as Facebook and Google).
 Your administrator can also enable Esri access on your account, which gives you access to Esri web resources.